 Confused by a game called Call of Duty: Modern Warfare appearing on our list alongside Call of Duty 4: Modern Warfare?
 It gets even more confusing when you discover that the games share characters but are not narratively connected aside from the mention of a few events.
 Regardless of the naming conventions, the rebooted 2019 Call of Duty: Modern Warfare nails the atmosphere and tense first-person action of the older games’ campaigns, complete with several set-piece moments and a generous sprinkling of stealth.

 Modern Warfare doesn’t disappoint as a multiplayer game, either, building on the foundation of its predecessors while adding new mechanics, such as reloading while aiming down the sights.
-Its straightforward progression system values continued play and doesn’t include microtransactions for unlocking any weapons, and the new massive mode Ground War is a fantastic addition to its multiplayer offerings that should satisfy those left in the cold by DICEs decision to skip a 2019 Battlefield release.
+Its straightforward progression system emphasizes continued play and doesn’t include microtransactions for unlocking any weapons.
+The new massive mode Ground War is a fantastic addition to its multiplayer offerings that should satisfy those left in the cold by DICE’s decision to skip a 2019 Battlefield release.

 Read our full Call of Duty: Modern Warfare review

 One of the world’s biggest video game series has gone free-t0-play, just months after releasing one of it’s strongest and more generous titles yet.
 Call of Duty: Warzone is, by and large, an extension of Call of Duty: Modern Warfare that uses its assets to build the sprawling Verdansk map.
 Capable of holding 150 players at a time, it’s the home of Call of Duty‘s second attempt to capture the hearts of the Battle Royale crowd.